kambatla/hadoop2-pseudo-dist/README.md

 Scripts to run a pseudo-distributed Hadoop cluster that runs HDFS, Yarn and MR.

+## Branch to use
+* master for Hadoop-3 and based distributions
+* branch-2 for Hadoop-2, CDH5.x and other Hadoop-2 based distributions.

 ## Configuring the cluster
 * Edit configure.sh to specify the version of Hadoop to install and the location the tarball is at.
 * Other site specific Hadoop configurations could be configured in conf/*